 • Is the table easy for you to use and comfortable for your clients?

 You get what you pay for.
 While a cheap massage table may be OK for occasional home use, for the professional massage therapist, a cheap table is a risky choice—if the table breaks with someone on it, you are liable.
-Save yourself the headache and invest in a quality portable massage table that best fits your requirements.
-The following information will help you know what to look for in a portable table.
+Save yourself the headache and invest in a quality table that best fits your requirements.
+Here's what to look for in a portable table.

 Foam